jimmajure/DataAnalystP6/README.md

 3. *Highligh East* highlights several buoys in the eastern part of the region so the viewer can easily see the temperatures in that area.

+### Changes After Feedback

+My visiualization changed (index_v1.html) considerably after I received feedback.
+In my original version, I allowed the viewer to choose 2 years - a begin year and an end year - and I plotted values for only those two years, without the intervening data.

+The reviewers struggled to understand how to select the years and how to work the animations.
+They also wanted to see all of the data instead of only a pair of years.

+A number of small things were also changed, including better labeling of axes and spelling.

 ## Feedback

+### Laura

+1. Capitalize 'ocean' in description
+2. animation - rules clarity from-to year
+3. can you see temp data when you highlight bar?
+4. map markers could stand out more when highlighted
+5. (axis) get commas out of years

+### Annie

+1. "data were" subject verb agreement
+1. "it can be a bumpy ride" ura dork
+1. how do you move the check from 2015
+1. 49 degrees F or C?

+### Mitch

+1. label axes
+1. fix year labels
+1. easier to hover over lines
+1. summary panel not clear

 ## Resources